The Creation of the Universe

 To do so, astronomers once again rely on red shift to calculate the speeds and distance of the furthest galaxies and quasars.
 These distances give us indications to the age of the universe.
 The most distant quasars, which have velocities of some 240,000 km/sec.
 (80% the speed of light), are at distances of up to 14 billion light years (a light year being the distance travelled by light in one year).
 When we look into depth of space, we are actually looking back far into the past.
 When we look at that distant quasar, we are not seeing it as it is now, but as it was 14 billion years ago.

-Could it be possible that the age of the universe is also found in the Quran?
+It is interesting to knwo that the age of the universe has been mentioned in the Quran?

 1) "the angels and the spirit ascend unto Him in a day, the measure of which was fifty thousand years."
 70:4